Lola Halperin, Ed.D., OTR/L

 Ctr for Healthcare Education N116

-Lola Halperin, Ed.D., OTR/L specializes in psychosocial occupational therapy, and she designs, teaches, and coordinates the mental health curriculum at her school.
-Dr. Halperin has served clients of all ages affected by mental health conditions and other forms of adversity in inpatient, outpatient, and community-based facilities in the United States, Canada and Israel.
-She mentors several service-learning and Capstone projects focusing on mental health occupational therapy for clients in the community.
-Her research interests include Psychosocial Occupational Therapy and Graduate Occupational Therapy Pedagogy and Curriculum Design.
-Dr. Halperin is fluent in English, Hebrew, Russian and Lithuanian.
+Lola Halperin, Ed.D., OTR/L, is an associate professor of occupational therapy in the College of Health Professions.
+Her specialty is psychosocial occupational therapy and she coordinates the mental health curriculum at her school.
+Halperin has served clients of all ages affected by mental health conditions and other forms of adversity in inpatient, outpatient and community-based facilities in the United States, Canada, and Israel.

-Degrees & Certifications
+Degrees and Certifications

-- Licensed Occupational Therapist, State of Connecticut
+- Licensed Occupational Therapist (license #003140), State of CT, 2005-present

-- Certified in Dialectical Behavior Therapy
+- Dialectical Behavior Therapy Certification Training, Psychotherapy Networker/PESI, June 2022-present

 Teaching Responsibilities